Further education is more than just a continuation of your time at school.

-You’ll be taking responsibility for your own study; with our help, you can identify your interests and strong points and think about your next steps after college.
+Take responsibility for the direction of your own education.
+With our help, you can identify your interests and strong points and start to think about your next steps after college.

 You can pick a choice of three A Levels from our business, science, communication, and social sciences pathways.

-If you are focused on a career in science, our full-time science programmes offer you the opportunity to specialise in applied science, forensic science, or applied psychology; providing the equivalent points for university progression.
+If you are focussed on a career in science, our full-time science programmes offer you the opportunity to specialise in applied science, forensic science, or applied psychology.
+These provide the equivalent points you will need to progress to university.

-During your studies with us, you’ll gain the skills, knowledge and attributes you need to make a success of your next step, whether that’s university, an apprenticeship or entering work.
+You'll do more than just study the same things again; you'll be studying using our award-winning Learning Philosophy, which helps you identify how best you can learn and keeps your studies relevant to you.
+Furthermore, during your programme, you’ll gain the practical skills, knowledge, and attributes you need to make a success of your next step, whether that’s university, an apprenticeship or entering work.

 Every year, hundreds of our students go on to study higher-level programmes at almost 100 top universities across the UK and abroad.
 Recently this has included 18 of the world-class Russell Group’s 24 universities, such as University of Oxford, Newcastle University and King’s College, London.